maudnals/articles/privacy.md

 Especially Europe.

 ## French

+"Confidentiel" - confidential is such a great word.
+A confidence is a secret you tell someone, you whisper to them, and they keep to themselves.

 I was shocked to see that Google translates "privacy" as "intimité".
 "Intimité" translates back to "intimacy".
 Aka sex health etc - some topics are intrisically intimate.
 But what about your movements during the day??
 See marauders' map.
 Seems anecdotic but can be dangerous!!